Priyanka4pc/MLOps-Tutorial/README_V2.md

 - Prerequisites:
   - Install Terraform: https://developer.hashicorp.com/terraform/downloads
   - Create a bucket with name `tf-state-mlops` in GCP to store the terraform state.
+(Change the bucket name if not available)
     ![Tf State Bucket](ss-record/tf-state-bucket.gif)
     ```sh
-    gcloud storage buckets create gs://tf-state-mlops-tut --project=mlops-project-407019  --location=us-central1
+    gcloud storage buckets create gs://tf-state-mlops-tut  --location=us-central1
     ```

 ### Changes to be made